GitGuru4DevOps-Venkatesh/Terraform-code/Modified Terraform-Code.md

 # If you don't have a VPC and subnets set up in your AWS account.
-User or Company can use this Terraform Code.
+User or Company can use this Modified-Terraform Code.

 ## Below is the modified Terraform code that includes the VPC, subnet, and route table setup along with the existing resources: